syncfusion-content/gantt-sdk-docs/gantt-sdk/asp-net-mvc/gantt-chart/virtual-scroll.md

 ## Timeline virtualization

 Timeline virtualization allows you to load a data source having large timespan with high performance.
-Initially, it renders the timeline with thrice the width of the gantt element, while other timeline [...]
+Initially, it renders the timeline with thrice the width of the gantt element, while other timeline cells render on-demand during horizontal scrolling.

-This mode can be enable by setting the [EnableTimelineVirtualization](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_EnableTimelineVirtualization [...]
+This mode can be enable by setting the [EnableTimelineVirtualization](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_EnableTimelineVirtualization) property to `true`.

 {% if page.publishingplatform == "aspnet-core" %}